 WHO NEEDS TRAFFIC LIGHTS? | Darrin Henry

-At first glance the traffic in Cambodia’s capital city, Phnom Penh, is just one giant mash up; a noisy bedlam of mosquito like machines; a free for all.
+At first glance, watching Cambodia traffic in Phnom Penh is just one giant mash up; a noisy bedlam of mosquito like machines; a free for all.
 A dodgem car ride at the fairground looks more orderly.
 Horns are beeping constantly and whoever and whatever can fit on a moped seems to be on the roads.

 Tuks tuks here are different to what we’ve just experienced in Thailand.
 The Phnom Penh version is a regular moped modified with a knuckle joint type coupling across the back seat, which connects to a two wheeled, carriage type trailer, where the passengers sit.